Top 10 Undersized NHL Players

 Arvidsson was drafted by the Predators 112th overall in 2014 after playing with Skellefteå AIK of the Swedish Hockey League.
 He signed his entry-level contract with the Predators that July, which expires at the end of this season.

 He was first recalled to the Predators from their AHL affiliate, the Milwaukee Admirals, in 2015.
-Since joining the Predators, he has emerged as a key player and accumulated 77 points (39 goals, 38 assists) in 142 games.
-This season was a break out year for the 24 year-old, as he scored 61 points (31 goals, 30 assists) and has continued to contribute in the 2017 Stanley Cup Playoffs with four points (two goals, two assists) in eight games.
+Since joining the Predators, he has emerged as a key player and accumulated 138 points (68 goals, 70 assists) in 220 games.
+Last season was a break out year for the 24-year-old, as he scored 61 points (31 goals, 30 assists) and has continued to contribute in the 2017 Stanley Cup Playoffs with 13 points (three goals, 10 assists) in 22 games.

-During the regular season, Arvidsson was successful in generating offense and led his team in a number of categories, including his Corsi for per 60 68.95, scoring chances for per 60 8.76, expected goals for per 60 of 2.88, and goals for per 60 of 3.47 (data is at 5v5 from Corsica.hockey).
+He followed that up with another productive season scoring 61 points again (29 goals, 32 assists).
+During the regular season, Arvidsson was successful in generating offense and led his team in a number of categories, including his goals per 60 of 1.12, individual corsi for per 60 of 19.48, and individual shots for for per 60 of 11.42 (data is at 5v5 from Corsica.hockey).

 Jared Spurgeon, Minnesota Wild

-Spurgeon is the smallest defenseman in the NHL in terms of height and weight.
+Spurgeon is one of the smallest defensemen in the NHL in terms of height and weight.
 Even without the size of the traditional defenseman, Spurgeon has found a place in the league thanks to his impressive skating and puck movement.

 Drafted 156th overall in 2008 by the New York Islanders, Spurgeon signed with the Minnesota Wild in 2010 after the Islanders did not sign him.
-Since joining the Wild, Spurgeon has scored 168 career points (47 goals, 121 assists) in 448 games played.
-This season was his best yet, with 38 points (10 goals, 28 assists) in 76 games.
+Since joining the Wild, Spurgeon has scored 205 career points (56 goals, 149 assists) in 509 games played.
+This season was one of his best yet, with 0.61 points per game (9 goals, 28 assists) in 61 games.

 Spurgeon was consistently the Wild’s best offensive defenseman this season.
-If his scoring was not indicative enough of his offensive contributions, his high 56.84 Corsi for per 60, 32.29 shots for per 60, and 9.08 scoring chances for 60 are.
-He finished the season with the highest goals for per 60 of the Wild’s defense (3.04) and lowest goals against per 60 of 1.93 (data is at 5v5 from Corsica.hockey).
+If his scoring was not indicative enough of his offensive contributions, his high 57.25 Corsi for per 60, 33.89 shots for per 60, and 53.84 scoring chances for percentage are. (data is at 5v5 from Corsica.hockey).

 Johnny Gaudreau, Calgary Flames